lgauthie/mar-fmnet/README.md

 -------------

 The first thing we will do is create a class to wrap our marsystem.
-This is done so we can hid the marsystem from the user.
+This is done so we can hide the marsystem from the user.

 ```python
 #!/usr/bin/env python